PlantEcologi/BIO3014S/README.md

 ### Lectures (18-29 August 2025):

 _Note:_ These are currently last year's lectures and will be updated as we go.
+They can be downloaded as .html files [here](https://github.com/PlantEcologi/BIO3014S/) by clicking on the file and then the download icon towards the top right corner.

 1. [Space and Conservation](1_SpaceConservation1)
 2. [Area-Based Conservation](2_AreaBasedConservation)